 It’s important to know what a heart murmur is and what it feels like.
-A typical heart murmur sounds like a whooshing noise, and according to the American Heart Association (AHA), it usually feels like a very subtle extra pulse.
+A typical heart murmur sounds like a whooshing noise.
+According to the American Heart Association, it usually feels like a very subtle extra pulse.

 Heart murmurs are common, especially among young children.
 They are usually normal and are called innocent heart murmurs.
 Research shows that nearly half of all children have innocent heart murmurs that disappear as they grow.